Multi-Granularity Hand Action Detection: Appendix

 The collected video data was reorganized and cleaned to align with our annotation criteria.
 First, we split the collected video data into individual frames, as our annotated units are frames.
 Subsequently, we conducted further cleaning of the frames by excluding those that did not depict hands or exhibited meaningless hand actions.
 This cleaning process took into consideration factors such as occlusion, frame quality (\textit{i.e.}, without significant blur, subtitles, and logos), meaningful hand actions, and frame continuity.
 As a result, we obtained a total of 30,047 high-quality candidate video frames containing diverse hand actions for our FHA-Kitchens dataset.
 Compared to the initial collection, 113,436 frames were discarded during the cleaning process.

-We recruited 10 voluntary annotators, whose responsibility was to annotate fine-grained action triplet classes and bounding boxes for each hand interaction region.
-In order to enhance annotation efficiency, we implemented a parallel annotation pipeline.
-The annotation of action triplets was carried out on the Amazon Mechanical Turk platform, while the bounding box annotation was facilitated using the LabelBee tool.
+We recruited 10 voluntary annotators, whose responsibility was to annotate bounding boxes and multi-granularity action categories for each hand interaction region.
+To enhance annotation efficiency, we implemented a parallel annotation pipeline.
+The annotation of fine-grained action triplets was carried out on the \href{https://www.mturk.com/}{Amazon Mechanical Turk} platform, while the bounding box and coarse-grained actions annotation was facilitated using the \href{https://github.com/open-mmlab/labelbee-client} {LabelBee} tool.
 To ensure the annotation quality, three rounds of cross-checking and corrections were conducted.

 \textbf{2.
-Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?
-If so, please provide a link or other access point to the “raw” data.}
+Was the ``raw'' data saved in addition to the preprocessed/ cleaned/ labeled data (e.g., to support unanticipated future uses)?
+If so, please provide a link or other access point to the ``raw'' data.}

 \textbf{A2:} No.

 \textbf{3.
 Is the software used to preprocess/clean/label the instances available?
 If so, please provide a link or other access point.}